Skip to main content

 The results

-• Delivered the project under the federal procurement micropurchase threshold of $10,000
+• Delivered a comprehensive mobile product strategy under the federal procurement micropurchase threshold of $10,000

 Let’s deliver together.